arcas59/super-asteroids-super-spacewar/en/ch4.md

 ##### Buttons

-We create an actor Buttons with two child actors Button1 and Button2 which both have a sprite and a text actor.
+We create an actor Buttons with two child actors Button1 and Button2 which both have a sprite and a text actor (the text is a bit above the sprite on the z axis).

 Here the parameters for all actors :

 * Buttons, Position (0, 0, 80)
    * Button1, Position (6, -7, 0)
       * Sprite, Sprite Renderer, Sprite *Menu/Button/Sprite*
-      * Text, Text Renderer, Font Font, Text START
+      * Text, Position (0, 0, **2**), Text Renderer, Font Font, Text START
    * Button2, Position (6, -12, 0)
       * Sprite, Sprite Renderer, Sprite *Menu/Button/Sprite*
-      * Text, Text Renderer, Font Font, Text RETURN
+      * Text, Position (0, 0, **2**), Text Renderer, Font Font, Text RETURN

 ##### Title